buildkite/docs/pages/apis/graphql/cookbooks/builds.md

 ```
 ## Get the webhook payload of a build

 This query allows you to fetch the webhook payload of a specific build using its UUID.
-The payload is only available for 7 days
+The payload is only available for 7 days.

 ```graphql
 query GetWebhookPayLoad {